andykao1213/eslint-plugin-react-hook-form/docs/rules/destructuring-formstate.md

-# Use desturcturing assignment to access the properties of formState. (destructuring-formstate)
+# Use destructuring assignment to access the properties of formState. (destructuring-formstate)

-This ensure the hook has subscribed to the changes of the states.
+This ensures the hook has subscribed to the changes of the states.

 ## Rule Details

 Since the `formState` is wrapped with a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to improve the render performance, it requires to `get` `fomrState`'s properties in the first render.
 So the component can aware of the state change and renders correctly.
-We suggest to use destructoring assignment to make sure the state has been subscribed.
+We suggest using destructuring assignment to make sure the state has been subscribed.

 Examples of **incorrect** code for this rule: